we-mak/w-design/README.md

 [![Coverage Status](https://coveralls.io/repos/github/we-mak/w-design/badge.svg?branch=master)](https://coveralls.io/github/we-mak/w-design?branch=master)
 [![Greenkeeper badge](https://badges.greenkeeper.io/we-mak/w-design.svg)](https://greenkeeper.io/)

 Main focus of this libary is styling with css-in-js, keep it as small as posible.
+Suitable for web application.
 Feel free to use this library, or help us to improve it.

 ## Features